 What was once a stable bite is now changing due to missing teeth.
 You may experience difficulty chewing and more prevalent tooth decay.
-In the situation in which you lose a tooth, or multiple teeth, it can cause TMJ problems.
+In a situation in which you lose a tooth or multiple teeth, it can cause TMJ problems.
 When TMJ problems are apparent, you can develop headaches and other forms of discomfort.
 To minimize the possibility of problems, your missing teeth should be replaced immediately.
 However, if trouble has already set in, then it is important to seek treatment for your TMJ complications.

 Treatment with Nite Guard

 Since your teeth, jaw joints and muscles are all involved treatment for TMD will vary.
 Typically, your treatment will require several phases.
-The first goal of treatment is to relieve the muscle spasm and pain as well as to establish normal range of motion of the lower jaw.
+The first goal of treatment is to relieve the muscle spasm and pain as well as to establish the normal range of motion of the lower jaw.
 Next, your dentist will work to correct the way that your teeth fit together through a temporary device known as an orthotic or splint that is worn over the teeth until the bite is stabilized.

-Call Montgomery Dental Care in Cincinnati, OH at (513) 793-5703 for information about treatment options.
+Call Montgomery Dental Care in Montgomery, OH at (513) 793-5703 for more information!